For the Simplified Chinese translation, click 中文译文.

 - The list of entities that are consumed from the current service version which are shown by the green check-mark

-In the Data Hub pane the search results for the same consumed service will show the following:
+In the Data Hub pane the search results for the same consumed service displays the following:

 The version of the service that is now at the endpoint, 1.0.12